resistance-protocol/litepaper/README.md

 bootstrapping period.
 Decisions that may have to be made include, but are not limited to the following areas.

-- Adding and removing reserve assets, including their RFV and allocation targets.
+- Adding, changing and removing reserve assets, including their RFV and allocation targets.
 Implications of adding reserve assets is to sell bonds for them.
 E.g. adding DAI as reserve asset implies to sell DAI bonds, have RSX/DAI POL and make RSX redeemable for DAI at PF.
 Requires majority vote on chain.
 - Changing bond volume per time unit.
 Implications of changing bond volume is to sell more or less bonds, eventually showing reflexive results relative to current market conditions.
 Requires majority vote on chain.